Complete lattice: Complete sublattices

 A sublattice M of a complete lattice L is called a complete sublattice of L if for every subset A of M the elements $\bigwedge A$ and $\bigvee A$, as defined in L, are actually in M.

 If the above requirement is lessened to require only non-empty meet and joins to be in M, the sublattice M is called a closed sublattice of L.

 Complete semilattices

 The terms complete meet-semilattice or complete join-semilattice is another way to refer to complete lattices since arbitrary meets can be expressed in terms of arbitrary joins and vice versa (for details, see completeness).

 Another usage of "complete meet-semilattice" refers to a meet-semilattice that is bounded complete and a complete partial order.
 This concept is arguably the "most complete" notion of a meet-semilattice that is not yet a lattice (in fact, only the top element may be missing).

 See semilattices for further discussion between both definitions.

-Conditionally Complete Lattices
+Conditionally complete lattices

 A lattice is said to be "conditionally complete" if it satisfies either or both of the following properties: